 What Defines “Assets”

 When considering assets, one should be aware that Oregon has a Medicaid Look-Back Period, which is a period of 60 months that dates back from one’s Medicaid application date.
 During this period, Medicaid checks to ensure no assets were sold or given away under fair market value.
 Please note, this also includes gifts, as well as asset transfers one’s spouse has made.
 If one violates the look-back rule, a penalty period of Medicaid ineligibility will be established.

 Qualifying When Over the Limits

 Oregon elderly residents (65 and over) who do not meet the eligibility requirements in the table above can still qualify for long-term care Medicaid.

 1) Qualified Income Trusts (QIT’s) – Also called Miller Trusts, and specifically Income Cap Trusts in Oregon, QITs allow nursing home Medicaid and Waiver applicants who are over the income limit, but still cannot afford to pay for their long-term care.
 (For Oregon Medicaid purposes, a Miller Trust is often called an Income Cap Trust.)
 With this type of trust, money deposited into it does not count towards Medicaid’s income limit.
-In simple terms, one’s excess income (over the Medicaid limit) is directly deposited into a trust, in which a trustee is named, giving that individual legal control of the money.
+In simple terms, one’s excess income (over the Medicaid limit) is directly deposited into the QIT, in which a trustee is named, giving that individual legal control of the money.
 Irrevocable means the terms of the trust cannot be changed or canceled.
 Furthermore, the money in the account can only be used for very specific purposes, such as paying long term care services and medical expenses accrued by the Medicaid enrollee.
 Upon the death of the Medicaid participant, any remaining funds must be paid to the state of Oregon.